franckverrot/no_querying_views/README.md

 In Ruby code, your models would look like this:

 #####app/models/order.rb
-    class Order < AR::Base
+    class Order < ActiveRecord::Base
       has_many :lines
     end

 #####app/models/line.rb
-    class Line < AR::Base
+    class Line < ActiveRecord::Base
       has_one :item
     end

 #####app/models/item.rb
-    class Item < AR::Base
+    class Item < ActiveRecord::Base
       belongs_to :category
     end

-Say now you want to display them onto a single page, here's your naive version of cart_controller.rb:
+Now, if you want to display them on a single page, here is a naive version of cart_controller.rb:

 #####app/controllers/cart_controller.rb
-    class CartController < AC::Base
+    class CartController < ApplicationController
       def show
-        @cart = Cart.find(params[:id])
+        @cart = Cart.find(params[:id])  # 1 query
       end
     end

-And a version of the views used to display the result:
+And a naive version of the views used to display the result:

 #####app/views/cart/show.html.haml
     %h1